TampaDevs/tampa.dev/content/post/tampa-devs.md

 sticky: true
 ---

-Tampa Devs is the fastest-growing nonprofit software development community in Tampa Bay.
+Tampa Devs is the fastest-growing nonprofit community for software developers in Tampa Bay.

-About Tampa Devs

 Tampa Devs started as a small group of friends in the technology industry who met through latin dance.
 After realizing the broad appeal and clear need for a developer meetup in Tampa, founder Vincent Tang publicly launched the group with its first event in September 2021.